-Research Manitoba provides funds for research in the health, natural and social sciences, engineering and the humanities in Manitoba through a number of grants and awards programs from moneys received from the Province.
+Research Manitoba is a provincial funding agency, which provides funds for research in the health, natural and social sciences, engineering and the humanities in Manitoba through a number of grants and awards programs from moneys received from the Province.

 Research Manitoba brings together the Manitoba Health Research Council (MHRC), the